AdamWhittingham/vim-config/README.md

 sudo mv /etc/zshenv /etc/zprofile
 ```
 more details here: http://vim.1045645.n5.nabble.com/MacVim-and-PATH-td3388705.html#a3392363

-**For best results, use [Neovim]() and switch to the `neovim` branch.**
-Seriously it's so much better and likely to become to the default branch, though I plan on still supporting vanilla Vim.

 ## External Dependencies
 There are a couple of things you need to install to get the best out of this config: